stefanofa/awesome/TOPICS.md

 ## markup

-*   [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
+*   [typst/typst](https://github.com/typst/typst) - A markup-based typesetting system that is powerful and easy to learn.

 ## typesetting

+*   [typst/typst](https://github.com/typst/typst) - A markup-based typesetting system that is powerful and easy to learn.

+## typst

-*   [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
+*   [typst/typst](https://github.com/typst/typst) - A markup-based typesetting system that is powerful and easy to learn.

 ## bsd